oasis-tcs/openc2-impl-https/open-impl-https.md

 _Specification for Transfer of OpenC2 Messages via HTTPS Version 1.0_.
 Edited by David Lemire.
 11 July 2019.
 OASIS Committee Specification 01. https://docs.oasis-open.org/openc2/open-impl-https/v1.0/cs01/open-impl-https-v1.0-cs01.html.
 Latest version: https://docs.oasis-open.org/openc2/open-impl-https/v1.0/open-impl-https-v1.0.html.

 ---

+## Notices
+Copyright © OASIS Open 2021.
+All Rights Reserved.

+Distributed under the terms of the OASIS [IPR Policy](https://www.oasis-open.org/policies-guidelines/ipr).

+The name "OASIS" is a trademark of [OASIS](https://www.oasis-open.org/), the owner and developer of this specification, and should be used only to refer to the organization and its official outputs.

+For complete copyright information please see the Notices section in the Appendix.

 ---